binshi/health-ai/part-4/l2-digitalsampling.md

 * **Frequency component**: The Fourier transform explains a signal as a sum of sinusoids.
 Each of these sinusoids is a frequency component of the signal.

 * **Nyquist frequency**: Half of the sampling frequency.
 Signal components above this frequency will get aliased in the sampled signal.

 * **Bandwidth**: A range of frequencies within a band.
 * **Aliasing**: The effect that causes frequency components greater than the Nyquist frequency to become indistinguishable from frequencies below the Nyquist frequency.

+# Fourier Transform In Practice {#fourier-transform-in-practice}

+Let's make a signal that is composed of two sine waves at 2 Hz and 3 Hz plus some random noise.
+We will be using the`np.fft`module to compute the Fourier transform with the two main functions below:

+* `rfft`- computes the actual Fourier transform coefficients
+* `rfftfreq`- tells us the frequencies for which we are computing the Fourier transform

+We then examined`freqs`to see that the FFT samples the Fourier transform uniformly from 0 Hz to the Nyquist frequency, which in this case is 25 Hz because our sampling rate is 50 Hz.
+We also saw the Fourier transform coefficients and only examined the magnitudes.
+Plotting the FFT, we see that the signal is composed primarily of two frequencies \(2 and 3Hz\) and a little bit of everything else \(from the random noise\).

+We also saw how zero-padding could be used to visualize sinusoids with frequencies that are not present in`freqs`.
+To visualize at frequencies not in`freqs`, we need to sample twice as often and we can do this by adding 0s to the end of the signal.
+However, we also see this rippling, which is an artifact of padding the signal with 0s, which is the trade-off when doing zero-padding.

+**Inverse Fourier Transform** in which we used the`np.fft`module to compute the inverse Fourier transform with the function`irfft`.

+We started with a noisy signal and removed all the frequency components not in the range, in this case, 2Hz and 3Hz.
+And we saw a recovered signal that looked very close to the signal we saw in the previous video.

+But we did the process again from 2.15Hz and 2.95Hz.
+The recovered signal looked a bit distorted and not what we'd expect.
+This is because zeroing out Fourier coefficients is not the best way to filter a signal.

+We then used`scipy`to**bandpass filter**our signal for us.
+A bandpass filter will remove all frequency components outside of a given passband.
+Let's bandpass filter our signal with a passband from 1 Hz to 4 Hz.
+This way, our desired frequencies of 2.15 Hz and 2.95 Hz are well within the passband.
+And now, our recovered signal looks very similar to what we want.